Can hypnosis help alleviate the symptoms of Fibromyalgia?

 What is fibromyalgia?

 Around 2% of the population are thought to develop symptoms of fibromyalgia, with women being affected more than men.
 Symptoms normally appear between the ages of 25 and 55, and the pain and tenderness can be felt all over the body - particularly being concentrated in the back and neck area.
-Stress plays a major factor along with cold conditions and carrying out strenuous activities in exacerbating the condition.
+Stress plays a major factor along with cold conditions and carrying out strenuous activities exacerbates the condition.
 Therefore it is important that the person’s mental health and well-being is looked after.

 Chronic fatigue is often felt with a lingering feeling of exhaustion experienced even on awakening from a full night’s sleep.
 Fibromyalgia can go undiagnosed or misdiagnosed for many years and only after studying historical evidence and receiving a thorough physical examination and undergoing blood tests to rule out other causes is a diagnosis made.
 Fibromyalgia affects the fibrous tissues such as the ligaments and tendons but unlike arthritis, it does not affect the joints.